 Customer Feedback/Complaints Procedure

-If you are not happy with the quality of the service, which you have received from us or simply wish to make some suggestions for improving our services, please contact us directly.
+If you are not happy with the quality of the service, which you have received from this Department or simply wish to make some suggestions for improving our services, please contact us directly.
 We welcome all feedback and will deal with your complaints/queries/suggestions in a timely and confidential manner.

 If you want to make a complaint about any aspect of the service you have received from this Department, please follow the steps below.
 Please note that if your complaint relates to a service provided by a Local Authority/Agency under the aegis of the Department, then you should contact the relevant local authority/agency directly.

 - Step 1 - Make direct contact (in writing/by telephone/e-mail) with the person/section with whom you have been dealing in the Department giving as much detail as possible on the nature of your complaint.

 - Step 2 - If you are not satisfied with the response received from the above, you should contact our Quality Customer Service (QCS) Officer at:-

 QCS Officer, Department of Housing, Planning and Local Government, Communications Unit, Custom House, Dublin D01 W6X0.